 Review of Aegean Airlines Business Class

-Greece relies on Aegean Airlines, the country’s national flag carrier to showcase the distinct Hellenic flavour in the air, something that the carrier’s Business Class does rather well.
+Greece relies on Aegean Airlines, the country’s national flag carrier, to showcase the distinct Hellenic flavour in the air, something that the carrier’s premium service offering, known as aegean business class, does rather well.
 The carrier brings a touch of Greece to the wider world.

 The airline was founded as Aegean Aviation in 1987 and is the largest Greek carrier in terms of passengers, destinations, and fleet.
 It operates full-service scheduled and charter services from its hubs in Athens and Thessaloniki throughout Greece, to Europe and the Middle East.
 In 2013 it acquired the regional carrier Olympic Air – which is now a subsidiary of Aegean.